-Many people associate trusts with the ultra-wealthy.
-In reality, however, trusts can be a great tool for a large number of people who want a tax-savvy means of passing their estate onto their heirs.
+When you think of a trust, do you think of the ultra-wealthy?
+If you do, then you’re not alone!
+Many people conjure up images of the stereotypical “trust fund baby” when they hear the word.
+But in reality, trusts can be a great tool for a large number of people who want a tax-savvy means of passing their estate onto their heirs.

 What Is A Trust?